bluesky-social/feed-generator/README.md

 How a feed generator fulfills the `getFeedSkeleton` request is completely at their discretion.
 At the simplest end, a Feed Generator could supply a "feed" that only contains some hardcoded posts.

-For most usecases, we recommend subscribing to the firehose at `com.atproto.sync.subscribeRepos`.
+For most use cases, we recommend subscribing to the firehose at `com.atproto.sync.subscribeRepos`.
 This websocket will send you every record that is published on the network.
 Since Feed Generators do not need to provide hydrated posts, you can index as much or as little of the firehose as necessary.

 Depending on your algorithm, you likely do not need to keep posts around for long.
 Unless your algorithm is intended to provide "posts you missed" or something similar, you can likely garbage collect any data that is older than 48 hours.